SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 |---|---|---|---|
 |1<br>2<br>3|1|-100<br>-101<br>-102|-102|

-#### Насоки и подсказки
+#### Hints

-Define a function **`get_min(a, b)`** and implement its functionality after which call it as it’s shown.
-To find the smaller of three numbers, first process one pair and the result can be combined with the third number such as:
+Define a function **`get_min(a, b)`** and implement its functionality, after which call it as it’s shown.
+To find the smallest of three numbers, first process one pair, and the result can be combined with the third number such as:

 ```python
    minimum = get_min(get_min(number1, number2), number3)